UpGado/upgado.github.io/_posts/2018-07-09-tweet-like-a-trump.md

 draft: true
 ---

-Here, I {{ content | reading_time_as_i }} show what a neural network is, and how we can use one to make a program that can generate Trump tweets 🤓
+Here, we learn what a neural network is, and how we can use one to make a program that can generate Trump tweets 🤓

 ## What is a neural net?